cloudwalk/brlc-monorepo/contracts/capybara-finance-v2/docs/description.md

     - the principal,
     - the accrued remuneratory interest up to the due date (primary interest),
     - the accrued remuneratory interest post the due date (secondary interest),
-    - the accrued moratory interest (penalty rate),
+    - the accrued moratory interest (penalty interest),
+    - the clawback fee (see notes below),
     - the late fee.
    For each financial part, the contract maintains the tracked, repaid, and discounted amounts.